asterisk/documentation/docs/Development/Debugging/CLI-commands-useful-for-debugging.md

 ### core show locks

-!!! warning Warning!
+/// warning
-    Compiling with DEBUG_THREADS can reduce the performance of Asterisk.
+Compiling with `DEBUG_THREADS` can reduce the performance of Asterisk.
 Primarily in terms of CPU consumption.

-[//]: # (end-warning)
+///

 This command is not available until you compile with [DEBUG_THREADS](/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/Using-Menuselect-to-Select-Asterisk-Options) and it is generally preferred that you also compile with [BETTER_BACKTRACES](/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/Using-Menuselect-to-Select-Asterisk-Options) to get the most useful output.